pgpreeth/max-skinning-weight-tool/README.md

   - Adjust weights to vertices using preset buttons on the UI like 3dsmax
   - Transfer skin from one valid skinned object to another.
   - This tool has been refactored to python from the original mel tool
+  - Load and Save skin data on selected mesh

 This is a video demo from the old mel tool. https://youtu.be/UBhhcFxvHTg?t=41